rcl-ssl/docs/authorization/access-control-app.md

 - Select the 'Contributor' role and click the 'Next' button

 ![install](../images/authorization_access_control/add_role2.PNG)

+- Assign access to : 'User, groups or service principal' and click the 'Select members' link

 - Search for the AAD App that was registered and select it.
 (If you did not register an AAD app previously, please follow the instruction in this link : [Registering an AAD Application](../authorization/aad-application))